Originate/scriptkeeper/README.md

 ## Contributing

 Contributions, feature requests, bug reports, etc. are all welcome.
 Please consider the following guidelines when submitting:

-* For any pull request that you intend to merge, we ask that all tests pass for every commit that will end up on master
+* For any pull request that you intend to merge, we ask that all tests pass for every commit that will end up on master.
 * We will address the top rated (by :thumbsup:) issues first, please cast your votes!
+* You can coordinate your work through this [ticket board](https://github.com/orgs/Originate/projects/1).

 ### For OSX